toriseymour83-cell/MythosDB/docs/csv_quality_checks.md

 1. Check the header row.
 2. Check that every row has the same number of fields.
-3. Search for commas inside notes.
+3. Search for commas inside notes or descriptions.
 4. Put quotes around fields that contain commas.
 5. Check that IDs are unique.
-6. Check that linked IDs exist in the parent table.
+6. Check that linked IDs exist in the relevant parent table.
 7. Preview the file in GitHub after committing.

 ---